memfault/interrupt/_posts/2019-12-17-zero-to-main-rust-1.md

 ### Something just for Rust

-Rust does has one additional requirement for a bare metal program: You must define the panic handler.
+Rust does have one additional requirement for a bare metal program: You must define the panic handler.

 ```rust
 /// This function is called on panic.